-Springform pans make it easy to get delicate cakes out of the pan without damaging them, but they aren't a necessity, despite what any recipe says.
+Springform pans are called for when making cheesecakes, cakes with loose toppings, and attractive tortes and trifles.
+This special pan makes it easy to get delicate cakes out of the pan without damaging them, but they aren't a necessity, despite what any recipe says.
 You probably have something in your kitchen that you can use in its place.

 What a Springform Pan Is

 But when you take it apart, that’s when the springform pan shines.
-If you're baking a fragile cake, like cheesecake, you can make it in this pan.
-Then, after the cake has cooled, you can take the sides off, so the cake is still sitting on the pan's base.
-This makes slicing and serving your cake much more comfortable, and eliminates the need to transfer the cake from the pan, so you don't have to worry about breaking your cake in the process.
+After the cake, such as a cheesecake, has cooled, you remove the sides so the cake is still sitting on the pan's base but the sides of the cake are exposed.
+This makes slicing and serving your cake much more comfortable, and eliminates the need to transfer the cake from the pan to a serving plate, and the worry of breaking the cake in the process.

-- Line a Cake Pan With Parchment Paper or Aluminum Foil - Any cake pan or pie plate will do just fine as a substitute for a springform pan.
-Line the pan with foil or parchment paper so you can gently lift the cake out when it’s done.
-Leave a good length of foil or paper hanging out of the pan to make it easier to lift.
-You might even think of using a square pan so that you can line it with two layers, one in each direction.
-This approach will give you a sling that you can use to lift the cake without breaking it.
+Any cake pan or pie plate of similar size will do just fine as a substitute for a springform pan.
+And lining the pan with foil or parchment paper first will make it easy to gently lift the cake out when it’s done.
+(Leave a good length of foil or paper hanging out of the pan to make it easier to lift.)
+If using a square pan, line it with two layers, one in each direction, giving you a sort of sling that you can use to lift the cake without breaking it.
 Sometimes having a second person to assist with the lifting is also helpful.

 Adjusting Recipes for Springform Pan Substitutes

-Because springform pans tend to be fairly tall, you'll probably need to split your cake filling between two pans or use a large pan, like a 9"x13”.
-In either case, plan to adjust your baking time.
-Cakes in shallower pans bake faster.
+Because springform pans tend to be fairly tall, you'll probably need to split your cake filling between two pans or use a large pan, like a 9 by 13-inch.
+In either case, plan to adjust the baking time as cakes in shallower pans will bake faster.
 Watch your cake closely, and pull it out of the oven as soon as it’s done.